Salah Takes Liverpool Nine Clear, Forest Hit Brighton For Seven - UrduPoint

 Beto then took advantage of some woeful Leicester defending to score twice before half-time and Iliman Ndiaye rounded off a resounding win in stoppage time.

-Paul Onuachu scored the winner three minutes from time for Saints, who are still eight points adrift of safety, but move to with seven of second-bottom Ipswich.
+Paul Onuachu scored the winner three minutes from time for Saints, who are still 10 points adrift of safety, but move to with seven of second-bottom Ipswich.

 Recent Stories